-To evaluate students' perceptions of the JC implementation, an open-ended question was added to the anonymous survey.
+To evaluate students' perceptions of JC implementation, an open-ended question was added to the anonymous survey.
 This question invited students to share their opinions, comments, and/or recommendations for the JC (ESM 2).

-Participants positively criticized the implementation of the reading club methodology, noting that it "increases the level of reading and comprehension" and should be implemented in more courses.
+The participants positively criticized the implementation of the reading club methodology, noting that it "increases the level of reading and comprehension" and should be implemented in more courses.
 One student mentioned that this initiative is "very good, as it teaches students about scientific articles," which fosters academic writing and research.
 Another recurring point was the encouragement of research and the use of digital tools.
 One participant commented that the club "greatly promoted research and the use of digital tools," which is crucial in the current educational context.
 This approach was also praised for its ability to broaden students' horizons and improve their writing skills.

 The JC not only facilitated individual learning but also strengthened group dynamics.
-It was highlighted that it promotes "camaraderie and responsibility" among students.
-This group interaction was seen as a positive aspect, especially in discussion and debate activities about the read articles, which helped students to "share and debate ideas" effectively.
+This promoted "camaraderie and responsibility" among the students.
+This group interaction was seen as positive, especially in discussion and debate activities about the read articles, which helped students "share and debate ideas" effectively.
 While the opinions were mostly positive, some participants noted challenges.
-For example, one student mentioned that some articles were "complex to understand" However, it was also acknowledged that these initial difficulties led to better learning, as another student commented: "I used to find reading the articles a bit complicated, but now I've learned to interpret them better."
+For example, one student mentioned that some articles were "complex to understand".
+However, these initial difficulties also led to better learning, as another student commented: "I used to find reading the articles a bit complicated, but now I have learned to interpret them better."

 Several students highlighted the importance of this experience for their professional development.
-One student emphasized that reading scientific articles is "important for our training as professionals," while another mentioned how the activity helped improve their critical and analytical skills.
+One student emphasized that reading scientific articles is "important for our training as professionals," whereas another mentioned how the activity helped improve their critical and analytical skills.

 Progress in essay grades

 The present implementation includes essay writing to enhance conceptual understanding, foster critical thinking, and develop communication skills (Dowd et al. 2018).
-Essay by groups was the final product of each journal club.
+Essays by groups were the final product of each journal club.
 Essay grades after each journal club were compared among the five sections during two academic semesters in the plant genetics lecture.

-Sections A and D presented an increase in the grades in time in both semesters.
-In the 2021-2 semester group A started with a score of 17.5 and at the end got a score of 18.4, whereas group D had 17 and 17.2, respectively, for the same evaluations.
-In the 2022-1 semester group A started with 14.8 and ended with a score of 17.9, whereas group D had 16.5 and 18.6 gradings, respectively, for the same evaluations.
+Sections A and D presented an increase in the grades over time in both semesters.
+In the 2021–2 semester, Group A started with a score of 17.5 and ultimately received a score of 18.4, whereas Group D had scores of 17 and 17.2, respectively, for the same evaluations.
+In the 2022--1 semester, Group A started with 14.8 and ended with a score of 17.9, whereas Group D had 16.5 and 18.6 grades, respectively, for the same evaluations.
 For both sections, A and D showed a continued improvement in their grading over time during the two academic semesters (Figure 3).
-Section D reduced their grading in 2021-1 for JC two and four and JC three in 2022-1 (Figure 3).
+Section D reduced their grading in 2021--1 for JCs two and four and JC three in 2022--1 (Figure 3).
 This reduction was associated with the type of articles (i.e., research articles, Table 2).

-Section B in the 2022-1 semester did not show an improvement in the grading during the period of the JC.
+Section B in the 2022--2022 semester did not show an improvement in grading during the period of the JC.
 The initial grading for this group was 15.5 and ended with a grading of 15.0 (Figure 3).